zhongjun2/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the target group.
 If omitted, Terraform will assign a random, unique name.
+Maximum of 32 characters, must contain only alphanumeric characters or hyphens, and must not begin or end with a hyphen.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `port` - (Required) The port on which targets receive traffic, unless overridden when registering a specific target.
 * `protocol` - (Required) The protocol to use for routing traffic to the targets.